matthewberger/vis-fall2019-assignments/assignment2/README.md

 Please zip up the folder for this assignment, name it `last_name`-`first_name`-assignment2.zip, where `last_name` and `first_name` should be replaced with your last and first name, respectively, and submit it to Brightspace.

+The assignment is due September 9, 11:59:59 PM.

 ## Undergraduate Grading Criteria

 * Scales (20%)